Scarlet to Black

 What do we do?

 To assist the Red Wolf Nation in achieving these goals, the S2B Program utilizes multiple avenues to reach students where they are.
 At the beginning of each academic year, every first-year student at A-State attends the First-Year Financial Wellness Boot Camp, where Dr. Tew provides a discussion on the importance of budgeting, how to budget, needs vs wants, debt, and planning for the future.
-Throughout the academic year, the S2B Program hosts online workshops every other week which are recorded and shared on our Vimeo Channel, a podcast during those weeks when there is not an online workshop, a written blog, and vital information shared on our social media outlets.
+Throughout the academic year, S2B hosts podcasts and blogs every other week in addition to regular information-sharing through tabling and social media.
+We also have special events such as our Duck Hunts, Card Cart, and more!

-For students who are interested in a more in-depth coverage of financial wellness topics are encouraged to take FIN 2013, Personal Asset Management.
-The course is taught every semester by Dr. Tew and is open to any student on campus with no prerequisites required.
+Students who are interested in a more in-depth coverage of financial wellness topics are encouraged to take FIN 2013, Personal Asset Management.
+The course is taught every semester by our Assistant Director and is open to any student on campus with no prerequisites required.

 What else do we do?